cloudnative-pg/cloudnative-pg/docs/src/service_management.md

     responsibility on your end to ensure that services work as expected.
     CloudNativePG has no control over the service configuration, except honoring the selector.

+The `updateStrategy` field allows you to control how the operator updates a service definition.
+By default, the operator uses the `patch` strategy, applying changes directly to the service.
+Alternatively, the `recreate` strategy deletes the existing service and recreates it from the template.

+!!!
+Warning
+    The `recreate` strategy will cause a service disruption with every change.
+However, it may be necessary for modifying certain parameters that can only be set during service creation.

 For example, if you want to have a single `LoadBalancer` service for your PostgreSQL database primary, you can use the following excerpt: